S1ro1/Makefile-Generator/README.md

 ## Usage

-#### To use this generator, simply write generate into you shell and specify options
+#### To use this generator, simply write generate into your shell and specify options

 * -h: Prints help
 * -c [OPTION]: sets compiler to a specified option, default is gcc